Violins Created to Look and Sound like the Masters

 A violin dealer should really understand violins – not just their history and construction but also how they work in a musical context.
 Only a player can do this.
 You can talk to us about musical issues and we will understand, whether you are a classical or a traditional musician.

 We won’t waste your time by making you play through shelves of instruments which look great but sound terrible.
 We are very selective about what instruments we stock, putting sound and playability above any other considerations.
 All of our customers remark on the quality of the instruments and bows we offer.

 We offer a 14 day trial period, we guarantee our attributions, we provide certificates from leading authorities, and we disclose all condition issues.
 We may not be a bargain basement, but our prices are fair and visible to everyone.

 If this sounds like the kind of violin dealer you’re looking for, just pick up the phone or send us an email.

 Scotland, London and Online

 I have just recently found a great violin shop in my local area, St. Petersburg, Florida.
 I went there to have my bow re-haired and was able to try some violins.
-The one I tried and will be buying in another week is the Jay Haide violin being played here:
+The one I tried and I recommend is being played here.